What is an endowment?

 What kinds of organization receive funding?

-Nearly two dozen nonprofit civil legal aid organizations provide caring, expert help to low-income people throughout Washington.
+Over forty nonprofit civil legal aid organizations provide caring, expert help to low-income people throughout Washington.
 Each year, these organizations directly assist 30,000 people — individuals and families who need help the most, typically those whose annual incomes are at or below 125 percent of federal poverty guidelines.
 That’s less than $28,000 a year for a family of four.
 Supported organizations also work to change policies that can entrench unfairness or discrimination into the system, advocating for reforms that help lift people out of poverty.

 In what ways does support for civil legal aid help people and communities long-term?